pypy/pypy.org/posts/2022/12/pypy-alive.rst

 actually not using the full 64 bit (or 32 bit) range, but instead fit into some smaller range.
-This means that for every integer variable ``x`` in a trace, the JIT compile tracks a range ``[a, b]`` with concrete integers ``a <= b`` in such a way, that the for every concrete runtime execution of the trace with a concrete value stored in ``x``, ``a <= x <= b`` must be true. ``a`` and ``b`` start out as the most general ``MININT`` and ``MAXINT``, but sometimes there is extra information that makes it possible to improve these known bounds, and that is
+This means that for every integer variable ``x`` in a trace, the JIT compile tracks a range ``[a, b]`` with concrete integers ``a <= b`` in such a way, that for every concrete runtime execution of the trace with a concrete value stored in ``x``, ``a <= x <= b`` must be true. ``a`` and ``b`` start out as the most general ``MININT`` and ``MAXINT``, but sometimes there is extra information that makes it possible to improve these known bounds, and that is